 The Planning Portal was established in 2002 to allow planning applications in England and Wales to be processed and passed to the Council electronically.
-It is not administered by Dorset Council.
+Dorset Council do not administer it.

 Advice about making an application can be found on the planning portal and on Making an application - GOV.UK (www.gov.uk)